do5-5anto5/movie-app/README.md

     The official programming language for Android development, modern, concise, and secure.

 ## **Additional Considerations**
-    If you want to clone it and run authentication, create a project on Firebase (https://console.firebase.google.com/) and save your google.services in app folder (local repo) to athente and take your view tests
+    If you want to clone it and run authentication, create a project on Firebase (https://console.firebase.google.com/)
+    and save your google-services.json in app folder (local repository) to authenticate and take your app experiencing

 ## **on Development:**
     The app can be expanded with new features and enhancements according to the specific needs.